Loganathan Srinivasan

 Loganathan Srinivasan is an Indian cinematographer who predominantly works in Malayalam, Telugu, Tamil and Kannada film industries.
+He is known for his cinematography in the critically and commercially successful film Ustad Hotel.

 Career

 Beginning his career in Telugu films, Loganathan shot for two films featuring Allari Naresh, before moving to work more in the Malayalam film industry.
 He shot for films including Moonnamathoral (2006), Annan Thambi (2008) and Major Ravi's war film, Kurukshetra (2008), before winning acclaim for his work in Ustad Hotel (2012).

-He has recently began to work in Tamil films beginning with Yash Raj Films' Aaha Kalyanam (2014), after which he shot for Thirumanam Ennum Nikkah (2014) and Vaaliba Raja (2015).
+He has notable works in the Tamil film industry with Yash Raj Films' Aaha Kalyanam (2014), after which he shot for Thirumanam Ennum Nikkah (2014) and Vaaliba Raja (2015).